-You will need to renew your registration every three years and to do this you need to show that you have met revalidation requirements within that time.
-This includes at least 450 hours of registered practice and 35 hours of continuing professional development (CPD).
-Find out more at the Nursing & Midwifery Council (NMC).
+This involves completing at least 450 hours of registered practice and 35 hours of continuing professional development (CPD), which must include 20 hours of participatory learning.
+Find out more at Nursing & Midwifery Council (NMC) - Revalidation.

-Post-entry training varies between trusts, with each providing its own training to support professional development.
-Generally, training involves a system of mentorship for the first year.
-There are various courses, both in-house and external, that you may wish or be encouraged to attend, in areas such as:
+You'll typically be offered training through your local trust to support your professional development.
+There are various courses, both in-house and external, that you may wish to attend, in areas such as:

 - domestic violence.

 You may decide that you want to become a team manager/community matron.
-As well as carrying out the role of a health visitor you will have additional responsibilities managing and providing clinical supervision to teams of health visitors and other community staff.
-Relevant experience, plus education to postgraduate diploma level, is usually required for this role.
+In addition to your health visitor duties, you'll be responsible for managing and providing clinical supervision to teams of health visitors and other community staff.
+You'll need to have relevant experience, and education to postgraduate diploma level is usually required.

-You could also become a health visitor specialist, which involves working with communities, families and individuals with specific health and social needs.
+You could also become a specialist health visitor, which involves working with communities, families and individuals with specific health and social needs.
 This may include undertaking specialist service planning and working with other agencies.
-You will also provide training and clinical supervision to health visitors and students.
-Specialist learning to Masters degree level (or equivalent) is required for this role.
+You'll also provide training and clinical supervision to health visitors and students.
+You'll need a Masters, or equivalent qualification, for this role.

-Some health visitors may move into strategic or clinical governance roles in a range of contexts or pursue careers within the education of nurses and other health visitors.
-In addition to having relevant experience there may be a requirement to undertake further study, often at Masters degree level.
+Another possibility is to move into strategic or clinical governance roles or to teach or train nurses or other health visitors.
 Job profiles of many of these areas can be found on the Health Careers website.

 You can find out more about programmes for leadership development from NHS Leadership Academy.

-For professionals with relevant experience, there are opportunities to work abroad in health services and voluntary organisations.
+With relevant experience, there are also opportunities to work abroad in health services and voluntary organisations.